-Kitchen shears are scissors designed to perform an assortment of cooking-related chores -- from slitting open a bag of frozen peas to slicing up fish bones.
+Kitchen shears function like any regular scissors.
+In reality, they're multi-purpose kitchen tools designed to perform an assortment of cooking-related chores -- from slitting open a bag of frozen peas to slicing up fish bones.
 You can choose between basic models designed to complement your kitchen cutlery, and heavy-duty models tough enough to slice tin cans or remove tight lids from bottles and jars.

 Video of the Day